 2. A few generalities

 Berlin is celebrated as a party destination brimming with nightlife, a historic city full of tragic and intense monuments, and a cultural hotspot for pretty much everything from museums and opera to music and design.
 It’s still unbelievably affordable for a European capital (particularly compared to those further north and west), and Berliners tend to pride themselves on the fact that nearly everyone can afford to go out to dinner and see art/music/theater from time to time without breaking the bank.
 Unemployment is very high, but this is due in part to a disproportionately large impermanent population of students and artists who bring a huge supply of creative energy to the city.
 There is an emphasis on efficiency and order, but also a hardwired dedication to independence, autonomy, and occasional anarchy.
-These are contrasts you’ll see all over the city, and they make it a pretty special place.

 People here are friendly, though generally focused on going about their own business.
 Ask for help, and you’ll get it, possibly even in English.
 Most tourist-centric spots (museums, monuments, hotels, restaurants in certain neighborhoods) and cab drivers speak English.
 Etiquette-wise there are certain things that don’t fly (though of course it’s a big city, so y’know): talking on a cell phone in a restaurant or bar, walking in the bike lane (do not ever walk in the bike lane), and being unprepared to bag your own groceries at the checkout are all no-nos.
 Also, one of the funniest things about German (or at least Berlin) culture is that people tend to be more French than British when it comes to queuing.
 Waiting for the bus, going to the theater, whatever – you’ll find yourself in the midst of a mass of people in no particular order, all trying to get to the front first.
 Just deal with it.